 3. Pinot Noir

 Pinot Noir is the exception that confirms the rule … or the other way around.
 It is typically paired with red meat, but I assure you that it matches perfectly well with chicken too.
-Pinot Noir is highly acid, but it does not contain as many tannins as other red wines.
-It can have different flavors depending on where it was grown: plum, currant, black cherry, roses, berry etc. It has a pale color and subtle flavors.
+Pinot Noir is highly acidic, but it does not contain as many tannins as other red wines.
+It can have different flavors depending on where it was grown: plum, currant, black cherry, roses, berry, etc. It has a pale color and subtle flavors.

-Suggestion: pair with Roast Chicken, Chicken with Morels and Tarragon Cream Sauce
+Suggestion: pair with Roast Chicken, Chicken with Morels, and Tarragon Cream Sauce

 The pride of white wines, Chardonnay is the most popular variety made out of white grapes.
-Its distinguishing aroma comes from the fact that it ages in oak casks or it is treated with oak essence or oak chips.
+Its distinguishing aroma comes from the fact that it ages in oak casks or is treated with oak essence or oak chips.
 Other aromas you may find in this fine and refreshing wine are melon, vanilla, lemon, fruit, pineapple, cinnamon, butter, grass.
 This wine is highly acid and it stands out among others due to its golden color.
 It can vary in style from dry to full body, or velvety.

 Suggestion: pair with Roasted or Grilled Chicken, Yogurt-Marinated Apricot Chicken Skewers, Poached Chicken with Lemon Butter Sauce

 5. Chenin Blanc

 This wine is utterly versatile so, if you love to experiment, both with wine and food, this is a choice to remember.
 The Chenin wine has a peculiar sweetness and, whatever food you try to pair it with, it will manage to play along and provide you with an exquisite taste.
 This wine can be produced in different styles: sparkling or full-bodied are just some options.
 It is highly acid and it can have any level of sweetness.